xnhunter/OneSound/README.md

 OneSound
 ==========
-Modern library for audio playback with 3 common formats.
-It provides a **high-performance** audio library written in C++17.
-The library is generally suited for a game engine or small demos.
+Modern library for audio playback supporting 3 common audio formats.
+The software provides a **high-performance** audio sources, it is written in C++17.
+The library is generally suited for a game engine or media applications.

 Overview
 --------